China: Balloon over US skies is for research, wind pushed it

 The defense official said the U.S. has assessed that the balloon has “limited” value in terms of providing intelligence that couldn’t be obtained by other technologies, such as spy satellites.

-It was not clear what will happen with the balloon if it isn’t brought down.
+It was unclear what will happen with the balloon if it isn’t brought down.

 Pentagon press secretary Brig.
 Gen. Patrick Ryder said Thursday that similar balloon activity has been seen in the past several years and the government has taken steps to ensure no sensitive information was stolen.

-He said the balloon was traveling well above the height commercial aircraft fly at and didn't present a threat to people on the ground.
+He said the balloon was traveling well above the height at which commercial aircraft fly and didn't present a threat to people on the ground.

 Biden was briefed and asked the military to present options, according to a senior administration official, who was also not authorized to publicly discuss sensitive information.
 The senior defense official said the U.S. prepared fighter jets, including F-22s, to shoot down the balloon if ordered.

 Defense Secretary Lloyd Austin and Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, advised against taking “kinetic action” because of risks to the safety of people on the ground.
-Biden accepted that recommendation.
+Biden, a Democrat, accepted that recommendation.

 Even though the balloon was over a sparsely populated area of Montana, its size would create a debris field large enough that it could have put people at risk.